aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part One/index.md

 ---

-title: "Building Live Detection ML Model Using Tensorflow Model Maker Part 2"
+title: "Building Live Detection ML Model Using Tensorflow Model Maker Part One"
 description: "In this blog post, we will show you how to build a live object detection machine learning model using TensorFlow Model Maker.
 This is the first part of a series of posts that will guide you through the process of creating and training a model using TensorFlow Model Maker. "
 keywords:
     - AI